sonamsamdupkhangsar/spring-authorization-serve/README.md

  findUserId -->|No, userId not found|returnError[BadCredentialException] checkClientInOrg -->|Yes| userExistsInOrg[(user with id exists in Organization)]

- userExistsInOrg --get userId and orgId--organization-rest-service organization-rest-service -->|Found, user in org|authenticate[call authentication-rest-service] organization-rest-service -->|Not found, user not in org| returnError authenticate --> getRoles
+ userExistsInOrg --get userId and orgId-->"organization-rest-service" organization-rest-service -->|Found, user in org|authenticate[call authentication-rest-service] organization-rest-service -->|Not found, user not in org| returnError authenticate --> getRoles